exilon/QuickLib/README.md

 Log.Add('Error is %s',[ErrorStr],etError);
 ```

-**Quick.Config:** Load/Save a config as json file or Windows Registry keys.
+**Quick.Config:** Load/Save a config as Json or Yaml file or Windows Registry keys.
 Create a descend class from TAppConfigJson or TAppConfigRegistry and add private variables will be loaded/saved.
 TAppConfiJson allow detect if config file was changed and do a config reload.

 ```delphi
 //create a class heritage